Drake's 'Certified Lover Boy': Here's Everything To Know About The Album

 The exact timeframe wasn't specified, but Drake was sure to say it's coming in the year ahead.
 "I'm looking forward to sharing it with you all in 2021," he added.

 A full tracklist has yet to be confirmed, but Drake revealed during a Toronto Raptors game in February 2020 that it will be shorter than his previous album, Scorpion, which had 25 songs.

 “This album, I’ll probably make it a more realistic offering, something more concise,” he said.
 "Anywhere, whatever you want, it can be 10, 11, 16.
 I also do a lot of different types of music so it's tough to make it like a seven-song album or something like that.
 Yea, I'm having a lot of fun right now making music."

 Certified Lover Boy Lead Single & Music Video

-Look for Drake to reveal more details about his upcoming sixth studio album in the coming months, before it drops at the beginning of 2021.
+Look for Drake to reveal more details about his upcoming sixth studio album in the coming months, before it drops later this year.